izugn/salifort_motor/README.md

 Include important graphs like ROC curves, feature importance plots, and confusion matrices.
 These can be stored in the images/ folder and linked in the README.
 # Business Recommendations:
 Based on your model, summarize your findings and recommendations (e.g., which factors most influence employee turnover).
-# Future Work:
-Suggest improvements or future analysis.
-# Ethical Considerations:
-Add any ethical concerns you encountered.
-# Code:
-Briefly explain where to find the key parts of your code (e.g., data preprocessing, modeling, evaluation).